Plan your 2026 internship - Apply today!

 Interns in Bali must be currently enrolled in a related university program, such as business/event management, leisure management, tourism and hospitality.

-Language requirements
+Language requirements for this internship

 This internship is conducted in English.